 Follow these instructions to add precision files from a local base station

 a.
 Add a RINEX file formatted in any of the following file extensions: .obs, .17o, or .18o.
 You can learn more about RINEX files here.
+Please note that you can only upload one RINEX file per upload, so the observations from one file must span the entirety of all flights in the dataset.

 b.
 Enter the location of the base station phase center.
 You can learn more about how to find the location of the base station phase center here.